 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Entrepreneurship Minor is ENTREP-MN.
+The plan code for Entrepreneurship Minor is ENTREP-MN.

 This course studies the process of creating new ventures with an emphasis on understanding the role of the entrepreneur in identifying opportunities, seeking capital and other resources, and managing the formation and growth of a new venture.
 It addresses the role of entrepreneurship in the economy and how entrepreneurial ventures are managed for growth.
 (This class is restricted to undergraduate students with at least 3rd year standing.)
 Lecture 3 (Fall, Spring, Summer).